zerodaycode/Canyon-SQL/README.md

 But, to summarize:

 - Take a look at the already opened issues, to see if already exists of it's someone already taking care about solving it.
-Even tho, you can enter to participate and explain your point of view, or even help to acomplish the task
+Even tho, you can enter to participate and explain your point of view, or even help to accomplish the task
 - Make a fork of `Canyon-SQL`
 - If you opened an issue, create a branch from the base branch of the repo (that's the default), and point it to your fork
 - After complete your changes, open a `PR` to the default branch.
 Fill the template provided in the best way you're able to do it